Brought to you by Penguin.

 Recent studies show that our decision-making skills improve as we age, and that our happiness levels peak at age 82.

 Dr Daniel Levitin draws on cutting-edge research from neuroscience and psychology to demonstrate the cognitive benefits of getting older.
 He challenges the beliefs that surround the ageing process, including our assumptions around memory loss and our focus on lifespan instead of 'healthspan'.

-Packed with engaging interviews with successful, creative individuals far beyond the conventional age of 'retirement', this book also reflects on challenges many readers will recognize.
-Full of accessible and conversation-sparking takeaways, it demonstrates the importance of the distinct advantages and consequences of getting older.
-Levitin offers a realistic personal plan full of practical, cognitive enhancing tricks for everyone to follow as they age.
+Packed with engaging interviews with individuals who have thrived far beyond the conventional age of retirement, this book offers a realistic plan full of practical, cognitive enhancing tricks for everyone to follow during each decade of their life.

 The secrets of ageing well ...
 Daniel Levitin is a distinguished American neuroscientist and this is a serious, evidence-based guide to what really works and why

 A fact-filled and optimistic guide to ageing well ...
 Levitin is an invaluable kind of scientist ...
 The Changing Mind is replete with curious facts ...
 Optimism is a life-preserver.
 His book bubbles with it.
 Levitin makes a strong case for the consolations if not the joys of age